 Diagnosis of the underlying cause of your foot or ankle pain will be based on your description of the symptoms.
 The orthopaedic specialist at Medcare will note the kind of discomfort, where it is troubling you, and what factors trigger it.
 Imaging tests such as x-rays, MRI or CT scan may also be recommended by the orthopaedic doctor.

-Consult an orthopaedic doctor at our dedicated Orthopaedic Centre to draw up a treatment plan for your specific condition.
+Consult an orthopaedic doctor at our dedicated Orthopaedic Hospital in Dubai to draw up a treatment plan for your specific condition.

-Initially, the doctor may recommend medications like ibuprofen, to reduce pain and inflammation, along with the application of icepack to reduce the swelling.
+Initially, the podiatrist or foot doctor may recommend medications like ibuprofen, to reduce pain and inflammation, along with the application of icepack to reduce the swelling.
 For minor issues wearing compression bandages to immobilize your ankle or foot is recommended.

 If it’s a fracture then braces, boots, orthotic supports or casts are advised followed by physical therapy once the bone is healed.